-- He legalized Bitcoin as everyday currency / legal tender.
+- He legalized Bitcoin as everyday currency / legal tender, though this was revised.

 - He threw all supposed criminals into prison without due process, thus making El Salvador extremely safe.